ASTRO logo

 Did you know?

-πŸ“– He is best known for his two major works: the 'Tractatus Logico-Philosophicus' and 'Philosophical Investigations.'
+📚 He is known for writing two influential books: 'Tractatus Logico-Philosophicus' and 'Philosophical Investigations'.

 Show Less